LimePoint/opschain/docs/getting_started/README.md

 [Learn more about how OpsChain can help your organisation.](https://opschain.io/why)

 The following example will allow you to explore some of the features of OpsChain and how you can use it to simplify, track and manage change in your organisation.
+You will need access to an OpsChain API server, either installed locally or network accessible.

+## Install OpsChain CLI

+The OpsChain CLI allows you to interact with the OpsChain API server and is required to run the examples in this guide.
+See the [installation](../reference/cli.md#installation) section of the CLI reference guide to install the CLI.

-## Install OpsChain
+## Install OpsChain server

-Follow the getting started [installation guide](installation.md) to install and configure OpsChain on your machine.
+If you do not have access to an OpsChain API server, follow the [installation guide](../operations/installation.md) to install and configure OpsChain on your machine.

 ## Explore OpsChain